joelparkerhenderson/issues/README.md

 ## Priority rank examples

-Priority rank examples that are typical in many popular techology projects:
+Priority rank examples that are typical in many popular technology projects:

 * Priority 0 = Immediate
 * Priority 1 = Must have